mozilla/node-convict/packages/convict/MIGRATING_FROM_CONVICT_5_TO_6.md

 The main goal of `convict@6.0.0` was to make it have less dependencies by default, so to make it less impacted by security vulnerabilites in those dependencies.
-This release introduced the following BREAKING changes:
+So this release introduced the following BREAKING changes:

 * Multi-packages split.
-There are now 3 packages: convict, convict-format-with-validator, convict-format-with-moment
+There are now 3 packages: `convict`, `convict-format-with-validator`, `convict-format-with-moment`
-* Removal of the *json5* dependency to make it an optional
+* Removal of the `json5` dependency to make it an optional

 Old pre-`convict@6.0.0` code: